Victa/Glisse.js/readme.md

 * iPad & iPhone ready _(soon a fully Android support)_

 #### Warning
-This plugin uses a lot of new CSS3 features.
-It's definitely not a good idea to uses this plugin on a general public website for the time.
-But now my goal is to make a fully compliant plugin, using javascript on old browsers.
+This plugin uses a lot of new CSS3 features like keyframes.
+It’s definitely not a good idea to uses it on a general public website for the time.
+But my goal -if the plugin has good returns- is to make a fully compliant plugin, using javascript animation on old browsers.
 So stay tuned.

 ## Documentation